BaptisteRoseau/BestPractices/topics/security.md

 Always consider that the application you are writing, the container you are building or the node you are setting up is already hacked.

-What information do the attacker has access to ?
+What information does the attacker have access to ?
 Credentials ?
 Encrypt them.
 Open port ?
 Close them.
 Root access ?
 Run as a user.
 Writing permissions ?
 Differentiate owner and executor of source files.

 By considering everything already hacked, you can clearly see what needs additional security measures.
 Fix them.

 ### SRTG002 - Use Minimal Permissions

 You should always give minimal permissions whether in the production environment or the CI/CD tooling and organization member accesses.
-However, make sure that factorization is always considered **before** this step.
 Avoid duplication, and if a reorganization is required, reorganize.

-A drawback of this rule is that access and management of the production environment and the CI/CD tools can become unbelievably hard is done badly.
+A drawback of this rule is that access management can become unbelievably hard, and a pain to work with.
+Find the right trade off for your team.
-This can be overcome by using standards, containers or tools to avoid manual management by all cost.
+This can be overcome by using standards, containers or tools like OAuth to avoid manual management.

 ### SRTG003 - Keep Your Software Up To Date

 There is a tremendous amount of new vulnerabilities found every day.
-Those vulnerabilities are often patched rapidly so you should always keep your software up to date to make sure those vulnerabilities include those patches.
+Those vulnerabilities are often patched rapidly so you should always keep your software up to date to make sure those vulnerabilities are patched.

 ## Executables

 ### SRTX001 - Strip Executables

-Use the `strip --strip-all` command to remove all the documentation symbols and reduce the executable size.
+Use the `strip --strip-all` command to remove all the symbols documentation and reduce the executable size.

 ### SRTX002 - Use Obfuscation

 Obfuscate your code when possible using specialized tool for your language.

+For example, for a web page's javascript, bundle your code using Vite.
+This will both obfuscate the code and reduce its size.

 ### SRTX003 - Remove Symbol Addresses